 Instead of using bananas or almond or coconut flour, I decided to use protein powder.
 The result is a fluffy pancake that reminds me of my favorite childhood breakfast.
 Plus, the protein powder gives these pancakes a boost of protein!

 This is important as eating lots of protein first thing in the morning kickstarts your metabolism.
-It’s been shown to help increase muscle mass and calorie burning when you eat it for the first meal of the day.
+It's been shown to help increase muscle mass and calorie burning when you eat it for the first meal of the day.
 Keto protein balls are a great way to get a boost between meals.

 This protein pancake recipe is simple and gives you a lot of room to customize it.
 Just remember that whenever you add anything to this recipe you are going to increase how many carbs it has.